wilsonmar/WebSockets/JMeter.md

 5) Unzip.

-## <a name="SampleTestPlans"> Sample Test Plans</a>
+6) Drill down to the <strong>.jmx</strong> file, which is the Test Plan.

-3) Copy sample scripts within the folder.
+7) Copy the path.

 ## <a name="RunBatch"> Run in Batch Mode</a>
 JMeter is often invoked automatically by a continuous integration tool such as Jenkins.
 See https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin.

-A sample command to invoke JMeter:
+1) Open a command (terminal) window.

+2) Type cd and paste the file path to the test plan.

+3) Type:

 ```
-jmeter -n -t test.jmx -l test.jtl.
+jmeter -n -t demo.jmx -l test.jtl.
 ```

+* Parameter `-n` ???
+* Parameter `-t` ???
-Parameter `-l` disables all listeners because they can be resource intensive.
+* Parameter `-l` disables all listeners because they can be resource intensive.
+* test.jtl ???

 ## <a name="JMeterUI"> JMeter UI Run</a>
 1) Invoke the JMeter UI from Windows Explorer or Mac Finder.

+  Open a command window, navigate into JMeter's bin folder, and invoke <strong>Jmeter.bat</strong>.

 2) Select menu Open.

 3) Navigate to the sample test plan.

-Open a command window, navigate into JMeter's bin folder, and invoke <strong>Jmeter.bat</strong>.

 4) Run the test from the JMeter UI one of several ways: